0x73746F66/persist-forms-js/README.md

 </form>
 ```

-NB1:      ensure the form has an id or it cannot be referenced by the script.

-NB2:      ensure all input, select, and textarea have a name attribute.
+NB:       ensure all input, select, and textarea have a name attribute.
+As well as option elements having an value attribute.
           These are standard practice and there should never be any reason for these to not exist on any form.